John Bolton pleads not guilty to mishandling classified information in US

 Federal prosecutors had alleged that Trump attempted to conceal those documents in case that was dropped shortly before his second term.
 It is Justice Department policy not to prosecute a sitting president.

-Since taking office, Trump officials, including Defence Secretary Pete Hegseth, have likewise come under fire for sharing sensitive military information over the messaging app Signal — information that was accidentally shared with a journalist.
+Since taking office, Trump officials, including Defense Secretary Pete Hegseth, have likewise come under fire for sharing sensitive military information over the messaging app Signal — information that was accidentally shared with a journalist.

 Bolton had criticised the Signal app leak publicly, appearing in US media to blast the Trump officials’ conduct.
 Those words were used in Thursday’s indictment as evidence that Bolton was aware of the security procedures necessary to handle sensitive information.